Methodology

 Safe Links covers Office desktop applications

-CIS M365 2.1.1 (Ensure Safe Attachments for SharePoint, OneDrive, and Microsoft Teams is Enabled): CIS 2.1.1 requires Safe Links protection extended to Office desktop apps
+CIS M365 2.1.1 (Ensure Safe Links for Office Applications is Enabled): CIS 2.1.1 requires Safe Links for Office Applications to be Enabled

 ISO 27001 A.8.7 (Protection against malware — implement detection, prevention, and recovery controls for malware): ISO A.8.7 requires URL threat protection across all application vectors